dougy147/scitopdf/README.md

 # scitopdf

 In general terms, `scitopdf` is an easy to use bash script for avid scientific papers readers (that...
 I'm not).

 A bit more specifically, but not enough, `scitopdf` quickly leverages Crossref search engine and Sci-Hub's database.

-Feed it with some infos about the paper (title and/or authors, year, journal, DOI, URL...), and 5 seconds later (maybe less... or not) it will pop in front of your eyes.
+Feed it with some infos about the paper (title, authors, journal, DOI, URL...), and 5 seconds later (maybe less... or more) it will **pop** in front of your eyes 👀.

 ![](example.gif)

+## Papers are stored

 Papers are automatically saved to `$HOME/downloads/scitopdf/`.
 You can change that default directory (before install) from the script itself (`/bin/scitopdf`).

+## Set your

 Don't forget to set a `$READER` environment variable, or to install `zathura` (a minimalist document viewer) for auto-opening.